TestFirstNet/TestFirst.Net/README.md

             RegistrationService service;
             Registration reg;

-            Scenario() <-- passes back a 'Scenario' object with an injector .Given(reg = UserRegistration.With().Defaults().Age(123).RandomPassword()..)
+            Scenario() <-- passes back a 'Scenario' object with an injector, uses the current test's name .Given(reg = UserRegistration.With().Defaults().Age(123).RandomPassword()..)
                 .Given(service = NewRegistrationService())    <--this is disposed at end of test .When(service.register(reg))//<!--interesting part of test